 Thanksgiving’s over, so you know what that means: time for bounties of the corniest, jolliest fa la la holiday cheer.
 While Christmas classics still run the show, it’s always fun to hear new takes on nostalgia-ridden tunes.
 Amazon agrees, as they’ve compiled a playlist called “Indie for the Holidays,” which includes a gleeful cover of the Beach Boys’ “Little Saint Nick,” by surf rockers, Best Coast.
 Continue reading →

-1960 – Elvis Presley appears on Frank Sinatra’s variety TV special Welcome Home Elvis and the two artists perform one another’s hits.
-Elvis sings “Witchcraft” and Sinatra does “Love Me Tender.”
+1960 – Elvis Presley, who was recently discharged from the Army, appears on Frank Sinatra’s variety TV special, Welcome Home Elvis.
+The two artists perform “Witchcraft” and “Love Me Tender” together.

 1956 – Capitol Tower, the home of Capitol Records in Hollywood, CA, is dedicated.
 Resembling a stack of records, it is the first circular office tower designed in America.
 It is 13 stories tall and 92 feet in diameter, housing three new recording studios where Frank Sinatra, Bobby Darin, Linda Ronstadt, and many other stars will lay down tracks.
 The building becomes an LA landmark, with the red light at the top flashing “HOLLYWOOD” in Morse Code.

 1961 – The Supremes release their first single, “I Want A Guy.”

 1967 – Pink Floyd record their first single, “Arnold Layne.”

 1965 – The Beach Boys record “Help Me Rhonda.”

 1956 – Elvis Presley signs with the William Morris Agency in order to make himself available to film studios.